attack-community/website/event.md

 # Seventh EU MITRE ATT&CK® Community Workshop

 The seventh EU ATT&CK Community Workshop will take place, in virtual format, on 1-2 June 2021 from 1pm CET until 7pm CET.
 The workshop is supported by CERT-EU, CIRCL and the MITRE Engenuity Center for Threat-Informed Defense.
-It is organized by practitioners and for practitioners with an interest in the use of the MITRE ATT&CKTM Framework in Prevention, Detection/Hunting and Response.
+It is organized by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK® Framework in Prevention, Detection/Hunting and Response.

-You will hear updates from MITRE and from the developers of systems and tools supporting the ATT&CKTM Framework.
+You will hear updates from MITRE and from the developers of systems and tools supporting the ATT&CK® Framework.
 But even more importantly, you will learn best practices from your peers in the user community.

 We will continue the highly-effective format of short (15’) lightning talks, focusing on the following themes:
 1. Tools and methods for sharing (CyCAT, SIGMA, MISP…)